Office of Postsecondary Education, Department of Education.

 (3) Persons providing references for individual students must complete and submit reference forms for the students and submit them to the IHE's project director using G5; and

-(4) The IHE's project director must officially submit the IHE's application, which must include all eligible individual student applications, reference forms, and other required forms, using G5.
+(4) The IHE's project director must officially submit the IHE's application, including all eligible individual student applications, reference forms, and other required forms, using G5.

-- The IHE must complete the electronic submission of the grant application by 4:30:00 p.m., Washington, DC time, on the application deadline date.
-G5 will not accept an application for this competition after 4:30:00 p.m., Washington, DC time, on the application deadline date.
+- The IHE must complete the electronic submission of the grant application by 4:30:00 p.m., Eastern Time, on the application deadline date.
+G5 will not accept an application for this competition after 4:30:00 p.m., Eastern Time, on the application deadline date.
 Therefore, we strongly recommend that both the IHE and the student applicant not wait until the application deadline date to begin the application process.

-- The hours of operation of the G5 Web site are 6:00 a.m.
+- The hours of operation of the G5 website are 6:00 a.m.
 Monday until 9:00 p.m., Wednesday; and 6:00 a.m.
-Thursday until 3:00 p.m., Sunday, Washington, DC time.
-Please note that, because of maintenance, the system is unavailable between 3:00 p.m. on Sundays and 6:00 a.m. on Mondays, and between 9:00 p.m. on Wednesdays and 6:00 a.m. on Thursdays, Washington, DC time.
-Any modifications to these hours are posted on the G5 Web site.
+Thursday until 3:00 p.m., Sunday, Eastern Time.
+Please note that, because of maintenance, the system is unavailable between 3:00 p.m. on Sundays and 6:00 a.m. on Mondays, and between 9:00 p.m. on Wednesdays and 6:00 a.m. on Thursdays, Eastern Time.
+Any modifications to these hours are posted on the G5 website.

 - Student applicants will not receive additional point value because the student submits his or her application in electronic format, nor will we penalize the IHE or student applicant if the applicant qualifies for an exception to the electronic submission requirement, as described elsewhere in this section, and submits an application in paper format.

-- Both IHEs and student applicants must upload any narrative sections and all other attachments to their application as files in a read-only, non-modifiable Portable Document Format (PDF).
+- Both IHEs and student applicants must upload any narrative sections and all other attachments to their application as files in a read-only flattened Portable Document Format (PDF), meaning any fillable documents must be saved and submitted as non-fillable PDF files.
 Do not upload an interactive or fillable PDF file.
-If you upload a file type other than a read-only, non-modifiable PDF (e.g., Word, Excel, WordPerfect, etc.) or submit a password-protected file, we will not review that material.
-Please note that this could result in your application not being considered for funding because the material in question—for example, the application narrative—is critical to a meaningful review of your proposal.
-For that reason it is important to allow yourself adequate time to upload all material as PDF files.
+If you upload a file type other than a read-only, non-modifiable PDF (e.g., Word, Excel, WordPerfect, etc.) or submit a password-protected file, we will be unable to review that material.
+Please note that this will likely result in your application not being considered for funding.
 The Department will not convert material from other formats to PDF.

-- Student transcripts must be submitted electronically through the G5 system.
+- Submit student transcripts electronically through the G5 system.

 - Prior to submitting your electronic application, you may wish to print a copy of it for your records.

-- After the individual student applicant electronically submits his or her application to the student's IHE, the student will receive an automatic Start Printed Page 4320acknowledgment.
+- After the individual student applicant electronically submits his or her application to the student's IHE, the student will receive an automatic acknowledgment.
 After a person submits a reference electronically, he or she will receive an online confirmation.
 After the applicant IHE submits its application, including all eligible individual student applications, to the Department, the applicant IHE will receive an automatic acknowledgment that will include a unique PR/Award number for the IHE's application.

-- Within three working days after submitting its electronic application—
+- Within three working days after submitting its electronic application the applicant IHE must—

 (1) Print SF 424 from G5;